WayneKeenan/Neutrino/README.md

 `./external_dependencies/SetupDeps.sh`

-IMGUI & GLM are header only libraries so require no additional build steps, however IMGUI is included in the framework from the `source/framework/imggui_copy` directory, so soft links should be provided as this folder is empty by default.
-The script `LinkIMGUI.sh` in the `external_dependencies` folder will do this for you on *NIX systems.
+IMGUI & GLM are header only libraries so require no additional build steps.
+The latest version of GLEW will be cloned from git, so will require building and installing. Ţhe script will echo the build steps after cloning.

+Also, on linux systems ensure you're running the latest version of Mesa.
+For Intel chipsets you can download the Ubuntu upgrade kit from: https://01.org/linuxgraphics/downloads

 The external dependencies folder can be emptied by running:

 `./external_dependencies/RemoveDeps.sh`

-SDL2, SDLImage, Libconfig, GLEW and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.
+SDL2, SDLImage, Libconfig and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.

 ##Building